SrishtiKumari001/Cyber-Guardian-An-AI-Powered-Phishing-Detection-Platform/README.md

 # Cyber-Guardian-An-AI-Powered-Phishing-Detection-Platform
 CyberGuardian is an AI powered phishing detection platform that tracks system, network events, detects threats using rules or ML models, and visualizes activity through a web UI.
 It provides APIs for event ingestion and querying, anomaly detection, and alerts via email, SMS, and Slack for corporate, educational, and personal monitoring.

-Executive Summary: CyberGuardian is a hypothetical security monitoring platform that provides real-time threat detection, user activity auditing, and alerting.
-The README serves as a comprehensive map to understand, install, configure, and contribute to the project.
-It guides new developers through setup steps, architecture, API usage, and development best practices, ensuring anyone can clone the repo and get running in minutes.

 Table of Contents
 Project Overview
 Features